Is There a Diet for Gout?

 While certain foods have been known to trigger gout flares, there is, technically, no regimented “gout diet.”
-But living with gout does mean making choices that are smart for you – and everyone in the family.
-That includes limiting how much you consume certain types of foods and beverages.
+Living with gout does mean making smarter choices.
+That includes limiting how much you consume certain foods and beverages.

 - Reaching and maintaining a healthy weight